Always dreamt of getting into modeling? In this article I’m giving you a little push in the right direction.

 It is of importance to the modeling agencies that they get a good view on your body.
 A such, it is best to wear fitted clothes and include a photo that shows your body rom head to toe.
 Photos of you wearing a lot of makeup, a lot of jewelry or wearing an extreme outfit won’t make bookers of modeling agencies happy. furthermore, blurred and overexposed or underexposed pictures don’t work well.

 Good pictures are photos of you showing you from head to toe, wearing little or no makeup, in bright (day) light and wearing basic, fitted clothing (eg tights and a tank top) or bikini.
 Don’t do crazy, exaggerated poses, but keep it simple.
-These pictures are a good example of pictures that make modeling agencies:

 What really makes agencies happy is if you enclose the following photos and videos in your application e-mail:

 – Photo of your side – with a smile, one without a smile

 – Photo of your front – with a smile, one without a smile

 – A close-up of your face – with a smile, one without a smile